tiny-dancer/notes/aws-certified-big-data-specialty/kinesis-streams.md.md

 - Messages are transformed using a SQL based syntax
 - Based on the rule,  a rule action is triggered and that rule action kicks off the delivery of message to other AWS services

+### Exam

+- [ ] Authentication and Authorization
+- [ ] Pay special attention to how Cognito works with AWS IoT
+- [ ] Device gateway, device registry and device shadow
+- [ ] Know what the rules engine does
+- [ ] Know what a rule action does
-Exam: Rule actions can be created for:
+- Rule actions for:
   - dynamodb
   - lamdba
   - kinesis firehose
   - kinesis streams
   - machine learning

-### Exam:
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzY3NjQxMjU5LDQwMzE2MTIwNCwxNDU0Mj
-AzNzExLDEwMjg4MTA4NjUsMTY1OTg2Mjc2OCwxMDMxNTE2MTYs
-MjE1MzM3MzksMTg2MjY0ODg3N119
+eyJoaXN0b3J5IjpbLTk3ODgzNTc2Niw0MDMxNjEyMDQsMTQ1ND
+IwMzcxMSwxMDI4ODEwODY1LDE2NTk4NjI3NjgsMTAzMTUxNjE2
+LDIxNTMzNzM5LDE4NjI2NDg4NzddfQ==
 -->